 Hudak defines a domain-specific language (DSL) as "a programming language tailored to a particular application domain" [10].
-DSLs are little languages [1] that "trade generality for expressiveness" [11].
+It is a little language [1] that sacrifices generality to obtain expressiveness in the targeted domain [11].
 A DSL should enable experts in an application area to program without programming-that is, to express the problems they want the computer to solve using familiar concepts and notations, without having to master the intricacies of programming in a general-purpose language [10,16].
 For example, the DSL pic (long available on Unix-based computers) enables writers to produce line drawings in documents; they can focus on the layout of the drawings without being required to develop programs in C (the primary general-purpose language used on Unix) [1].